owncloud/ocis/basic-remote-setup.md

       - https://your-server:9200
 ```

+In this example we do not change the default port (`9200`).
+But this could be changed to another port.

 ### Start the ocis fullstack server

-You need to configure `your-host` in some services to provide the needed public resources. oCIS currently needs a running Redis Server reachable locally on the machine at the default port (`localhost:6379`).
+You need to configure `your-host` in some services to provide the needed public resources.
+When using the owncloud storage driver (which is the default) oCIS currently needs a running Redis Server reachable locally on the machine at the default port (`localhost:6379`).
 You can change this using the following option `REVA_STORAGE_OWNCLOUD_REDIS_ADDR=some-host:6379`.

 ```bash
 PROXY_HTTP_ADDR=0.0.0.0:9200 \